squid-cache/squid-cache.github.io/SquidFaq/SecurityPitfalls.rst

 If your proxy allows access from untrusted hosts or users, you can be sure that people will find and abuse your service.
-Some people will use your proxy to make their browsing anonymous.
+Some people will use your proxy to make their browsing semi-anonymous.
 Others will intentionally use your proxy for transactions that may be illegal (such as credit card fraud).
 A number of web sites exist simply to provide the world with a list of open-access HTTP proxies.
 You